nikhilt77/C-LABS/README.md

 # College

 Hey Guys..!
-So this repo contains some of the basic programs written using JAVA and C.These programs were done as part of my College coursework.Hope you guys find it usefull and do create an issue if you come across an error.
+So this repo contains some of the basic programs written using C.These programs were done as part of my College coursework.Hope you guys find it usefull and do create an issue if you come across an error.
 So..Happy Coding..!

 ## Table of Contents